Triple-Slash Directives #

 .d.ts files had to add forward/duplicate declarations of such types.

-For example, adding /// <reference lib="es2017.string" />
+For example, adding /// <reference lib="es2017.string" /> to one of

 the files in a compilation is equivalent to compiling with

---lib es2017.string
+--lib es2017.string.

 /// <reference lib="es2017.string" />